icerpc/icerpc-csharp/README.md

 ```
 ## Project Templates

-The `IceRpc.Project.Templates` NuGet packages provides project templates for `dotnet new`, install the templates using:
+The `IceRpc.ProjectTemplates` NuGet packages provides project templates for `dotnet new`, install the templates using:

 ```
-dotnet new install IceRpc.Project.Templates
+dotnet new install IceRpc.ProjectTemplates
 ```

 Or for a source build: